 Creating a corrosion resistant barrier ensures the storage tank has a longer operational lifespan.
 Aids in reducing maintenance.
 Reduces repair costs down the line.
 All of which lead to increased profits.

 (Above: Coating nominal thickness verified with paint inspection equipment)

 Abfad always look to save clients’ money

-On this project our client also requested emergency rescue and safety cover for other trades working in confined spaces in and around the power station.
+On this project, our client also requested an emergency rescue and safety cover team to ensure the safety of other trades working in confined spaces in and around the power station.